What Is Ecommerce? A Complete Definition

 There are two main types of affiliate programs: performance-based and cost-per-action (CPA).
 Performance-based programs pay an affiliate when a specific action occurs, such as signing up for a mailing list or purchasing.
 PA programs pay an affiliate when someone clicks on a link or purchases something after being directed there by the affiliate’s website.

-Learn more about why affiliate marketing is so popular with these impressive affiliate marketing statistics
+Learn more about why affiliate marketing is so popular with these impressive affiliate marketing statistics.

 Freemium